jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Giant Locust.md

 RacialMods: +18 Acrobatics while jumping
 Languages:
 SQ: leap
+SpecialAbilities:
+  Leap (Ex): >
+    A giant locust can take 10 on Acrobatics checks to jump even if distracted or in danger.
+  Spit (Ex): >
+    A giant locust can spit a brown jet of acid and partially digested food up to 30 feet with no range increment.
+  Voracious (Ex): >
-SpecialAbilities: Leap (Ex) A giant locust can take 10 on Acrobatics checks to jump even if distracted or in danger.
-Spit (Ex) A giant locust can spit a brown jet of acid and partially digested food up to 30 feet with no range increment.
-Voracious (Ex) A giant locust's bite attack deals double damage to creatures with the plant subtype and to objects made of paper, wood, or other plant materials.
+    A giant locust's bite attack deals double damage to creatures with the plant subtype and to objects made of paper, wood, or other plant materials.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: